Reporting of Accidents and Incidents Policy

 - completing the online Accident Report Form within 24 hours of the accident or incident or as soon as practicable

 - co-operating fully with any accident or incident investigation.

 - taking all practicable steps to ensure that staff in their areas of responsibility are aware of the University’s procedures for reporting accidents of illnesses, set out in Section 5 of the Health and Safety Manual

 - ensuring that any accident or incident they are aware of is reported through the online Accident Report Form

-- taking all reasonable steps to ensure that a site within their area of responsibility where an accident or incident has occurred is not disturbed until authorised to do so by the Health and Safety Manager, a WorkSafe New Zealand inspector or other regulatory authority; non-disturbance of an accident scene does not preclude action to:
+- taking all reasonable steps to ensure that a site within their area of responsibility where an accident or incident has occurred is not disturbed until authorised to do so by the Health, Safety and Wellness Manager, a WorkSafe New Zealand inspector or other regulatory authority; non-disturbance of an accident scene does not preclude action to:

 - assist an injured person

 - make the site safe or minimise the risk of a further accident or incident